 Introducing the New Sanitary Fogger™, the Better Way to Clean Anything, Anywhere

-A compact, rechargeable device, the Sanitary Fogger™ provides a quick and easy way to sanitize anything at home or on the go.NEW YORK, NY, UNITED STATES, December 16, 2020 /EINPresswire.com/ -- Sanitary Fogger Inc. is pleased to announce the launch of its highly effective, innovative, and eco-friendly Sanitary Fogger™.
+A compact, rechargeable device, the Sanitary Fogger™ provides a quick and easy way to sanitize anything at home or on the go.CALGARY, ALBERTA, CANADA, December 17, 2020 /EINPresswire.com/ -- Sanitary Fogger Inc. is pleased to announce the launch of its highly effective, innovative and eco-friendly Sanitary Fogger™.
 Created by Cori Robson, a single mom with four children, the product is being launched on Kickstarter to help fund the first production run.

 The idea for the Sanitary Fogger™ was conceived when Robson’s 8-year-old son Liam expressed his reluctance to go to school for fear of getting sick.
 Quickly realizing that this was becoming a common theme not just for children, but for people of all ages, Robson, with the help of her daughter Jordan, began the search for a solution.